dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 ├── template.go       go template module used to render the frontend HTML
 ```

 For development purposes, the frontend can be run using `webpack-dev-server`.
-After following the [Getting Started](#getting-started) section to initialize The Things Stack and doing an initial build of the frontend via `tools/bin/mage js:build`, it can be served using:
+After following the [Getting Started](#getting-started) section to initialize the Stack and doing an initial build of the frontend via `tools/bin/mage js:build`, it can be served using:

 ```bash
 $ export NODE_ENV=development